Detained Kremlin foe Navalny rushed to court, Moscow tells West to butt out | Law-Order

 Detained Kremlin foe Navalny rushed to court, Moscow tells West to butt out

+The United Nations and Western nations told Russia to immediately free the opposition leader and some countries called for new sanctions.
+Moscow told them to mind their own business.
+Navalny, in a video from inside the police station, called the hearing "the highest degree of lawlessness" and lashed out at President Vladimir Putin, accusing him of throwing the criminal code out of the window in fear.

-The Kremlin was expected to comment on his case later on Monday, but usually refers questions about the 44-year-old opposition politician to law enforcement agencies.
-Navalny's detention was ordered by Moscow's prison service in relation to alleged violations of a suspended prison sentence in a case he says was trumped up.
+The Kremlin was expected to comment on his case later on Monday, but usually refers questions about the 44-year-old politician to law enforcement agencies.
+Navalny's detention was ordered by Moscow's prison service in relation to alleged violations of a suspended prison sentence in an embezzlement case he says was trumped up.

+Monday's court hearing, parts of which were live streamed by Navalny's allies, may rule for him to be held in custody until a different court decides whether to convert that suspended 3.5 year sentence into real jail time.
+Some of his allies said they feared the hearing might skip that interim stage and convert his suspended sentence itself.

 "We should probably think about our image, but we're not young ladies going to a ball," Lavrov told reporters.
-(Additional reporting by Tom Balmforth, Gabrielle Tetrault-Farber, Alexander Marrow Writing by Andrew Osborn Editing by Philippa Fletcher)
+Moscow residents interviewed by Reuters TV were divided on Navalny's detention, with some showing sympathy but others calling him foolish to come back.

+"He probably did the right thing and acted like a real man (by returning)," said one Muscovite, Yuri Elizarov.
+"But from a political viewpoint he didn't, because nothing is probably going to change here in the coming years."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)